decentraland/old-documentation/_posts/development-guide/2018-02-14-click-events.md

 The primary and secondary buttons map respectively to the E and F key on a keyboard.

+> Note: Entities that don't have a shape component, or that have their shape's `visible` field set to _false_ don't respond to pointer events.

+## Pointer event components

-## OnPointerDown
+#### OnPointerDown

 The best way to handle pointer and button down events is to add an `OnPointerDown` component to an entity.

-The component requires that you pass it a function as a parameter.
-This function declares what to do in the event of a pointer down or a button down event while pointing at the entity.
+The component requires that you pass it:

+- `callback`: A function that declares what to do in the event of a button down event while pointing at the entity.
+- `button`: What button to respond to (`POINTER`, `PRIMARY`, or `SECONDARY` buttons - on a PC the left mouse click, _E_ and _F_)

 ```ts
 const myEntity = new Entity()